ADBC Driver Manager and Connection Profiles

 • A path to a driver manifest (e.g., "/etc/adbc/drivers/snowflake.toml")

 If omitted, the driver must be specified through other means (e.g., the driver option or uri parameter).
+If the application specifies a driver, and specifies a profile that itself references a driver, the two must match exactly, or it is an error.
 The driver will be loaded identically to if it was specified via AdbcDatabaseSetOption("driver", "<driver>").
 For more detils, see ADBC Driver Manager and Manifests.

 Options Section

-The [options] section contains driver-specific configuration options.
+The [Options] section contains driver-specific configuration options to apply to the AdbcDatabase upon creation.
+This section must be present, even if empty.
 Options can be of the following types:

 String values